Purandhar19/Loan-defaulter-prediction/README.md

 Description
 -----------
-The code was written for [Loan Default Prediction Competition at Kaggle](https://www.kaggle.com/c/loan-default-prediction) and got the prize.
+The code was written for [Loan Default Prediction Competition at Kaggle](https://www.kaggle.com/c/loan-default-prediction) .

 Dependencies and requirements
 -----------------------------